fruchtsalat/randomd/README.md

-# bissen
+# randomd

-Output content of random markdown files
+Output the content of a random markdown file.